mgaman/PDUlib/README.md

 <b>int encodePDU(const char *recipient,const char *message)</b>
 1. recipient.
 The phone number of the recipient.
 It must conform to the following format, numeric only, no embedded white space.
 An international number must be preceded by '+'.
 2. message.
 The body of the message, in UTF-8 format.
 This is typically what gets typed in from any keyboard driver.
 The code will scan the message to deduce if it is all GSM 7 bit, or not.
 If all GSM 7 bit then the maximum message length allowed is 160 characters, else 70 CSU-2 symbols.
 3. Return value.
-This is the length of the PDU and is used in the GSM modem command +CGMS when sending an SMS. **Note** ths is not the length of the entire message so can be confusing to one that has not read the documentation.
+This is the length of the PDU and is used in the GSM modem command +CGMS when sending an SMS. **Note** this is not the length of the entire message so can be confusing to one that has not read the documentation.
 To learm the structure of a PDU read [here](https://bluesecblog.wordpress.com/2016/11/16/sms-submit-tpdu-structure/)
 A return value of -1 indicates that the message is longer than the maximum allowed.
 ## setSCAnumber
 <b>void setSCAnumber(const char *)</b>